Greek Chicken Kebabs

-September 24 is Heritage Day, also known as Braai Day.
-Essential to a traditional South African braai (barbecue), is plenty of meaty options – a thick cut rib eye steak, boerewors (sausage) and chops.
-Good chicken kebabs however, are like hens teeth.
+South Africans now a thing or two about barbecues, braaing, that is.
+September 24th is Heritage Day, also known as Braai Day.
+Essential to a traditional braai, is plenty of meaty options – a thick cut rib eye steak, maybe some boerewors (sausage) and succulent chicken kebabs.
 If you’re not first in line at Woolworths to snap up your favourite chicken kebabs, you’ll probably go without.
-Here’s a handy little recipe that’ll keep everyone happy.
+Here’s a handy little recipe for our favourite Greek chicken kebabs that will keep everyone happy.

 The secret to a great chicken kebab is the marinade.
 Using chicken thighs goes a long way to ensure the kebabs are succulent and full of flavour.
 Marinating overnight is also a good idea.
 For the marinade, I’ve gone with Mediterranean flavourings – olive oil, lemons, garlic, rosemary and oregano.
 It’s worth mentioning that fresh rosemary is key to this marinade.
 For weeknight suppers, pan fry the kebabs in a griddle pan.
 Serve with Greek salad and warmed pita breads.
 Fast, fresh and simple.